A woman in Van Nuys, California died at a hospital, prompting her survivors to file a wrongful death lawsuit.

 Not all premise liability claims are clear-cut.
 A premises owner may have different obligations to the people on their property, depending upon the situation.
-In the instance described above, the woman was at a hospital, was an Alzheimer’s patient and was elderly, and the hospital staff allegedly failed to notice that she was in danger.
+In the instance described above, the woman was at a hospital, was an Alzheimer’s patient, and was elderly.
+The hospital staff allegedly failed to notice that she was in danger.

 On private property, such as your home, your obligations for providing a safe environment may be much different.
 For example, if you invite people over for a party at your swimming pool, it’s reasonable for those people to expect that you are providing them with a safe environment.
-Should one of them slip and fall and suffer an injury, you may find yourself facing a lawsuit.
-This is not always the case, however.
-There are instances when the homeowner, or property owner, will be found to not have done anything to put anybody at unreasonable risk and when there will be no claim.
+Should one of them slip and fall and suffer an injury, you may find yourself facing a claim on your homeowner’s policy.

-If you believe that you do have a legitimate premise liability lawsuit that you want to pursue, you will have to sit down with an attorney and get their opinion on the matter first.
-You can do this for free, in most cases, as attorneys generally take these cases on contingency.
+If you believe that you do have a legitimate premise liability lawsuit that you want to pursue, you will need to sit down with an attorney and get their professional opinion/advice on the matter first.
+You can do this for free, as most personal inury attorneys generally take these cases on contingency (no-win, no-fee).